 N the three centuries prior to 1862, the distinguishing feature of Colorado's history was a quickening succession of demographic and cultural waves that broke with increasing force on the eastern slopes of the Rocky Mountains.
-First, the millennia-long evolution of Native societies picked up pace with the arrival in the sixteenth century of Europeans, who brought horses, and of new tribes, including the Arapahos and Cheyennes, by the early nineteenth century.
+First, the millennia-long evolution of Native societies picked up pace with the arrival in the sixteenth century of Europeans, who brought horses, and of

+These three factors-numbers, accessibility, and economic motives-soon combined to bring far more dramatic changes to the mountains and eastern plains of the future state of Colorado in fifty years than had occurred in the preceding two centuries. new tribes, including the Arapahos and Cheyennes, by the early nineteenth century.
 Second, almost simultaneously with the arrival of these tribes, the infant United States claimed legal possession of the region, and an increasingly complex engagement between the new nation and the Plains Indians began.
 Third, the settler presence and influence rose rapidly as America expanded to the Pacific in the 1840s.
 Finally, the discovery of gold in the eastern Rockies in 1858 brought a massive increase of newcomers, with calamitous effects on Native peoples.